 Your options before a court order or judgment

 Once you know your rights, write to the creditor to explain why you think you don't have to pay.
-For example:

-• they will not be able to get money from you (for example, if you are receiving payments from Centrelink or Workcover you may be judgment proof).
+• they will not be able to get money from you (for example, if you are receiving payments from Centrelink or WorkCover you may be judgment proof).

 You need to be certain that your debt is statute barred or that you are judgement proof before you write to the creditor.
-If you are not sure, get help from a financial counsellor or one of the free services listed in Other support for debt and bankruptcy.
-The creditor may still start court action.
-If so, get legal help.
+If you are not sure, get help from a financial counsellor or one of the free services listed on our page Other support for debt and bankruptcy.

 Is the debt gone forever?

-Not always.
 If the debt is statute barred, or your bankruptcy period has passed, then it is probably gone.

 Updated